The topics

 Enlightenment is a movement - to this day.

-Humanity, humanity, human rights, human duties, human dignity, human love - the term "humanity" encompasses all of these.
-It became a programme in the Enlightenment through the writings of Johann Gottfried Herder.
+Humanity, humaneness, human rights, human duties, human dignity, and human love – all of these are encompassed by the concept of "humanity."
+Through the writings of Johann Gottfried Herder, it became a central tenet of the Enlightenment.

 Reason and goodness characterise human beings.
-However, according to Herder, they are initially only inherent in human beings.
-It is only through the development of these dispositions that man achieves humanity.
-The fact that this is possible at all is in turn a peculiarity of man.
-Only humans have reason and language and therefore the ability to perfect themselves.
+However, according to Herder, they are only inherent in humans in potential form.
+It is only through the development of these dispositions that humans achieve humanity.
+The very fact that this is possible is, in turn, a unique characteristic of humans, as only they possess reason and language, and thus the ability to perfect themselves.

 Education therefore plays a central role.
-Education is to be understood as the acquisition of knowledge and skills, but even more as the development of personality - as the education of people to become human beings.
+Education is understood not only as the acquisition of knowledge and skills but also as the development of personality – the shaping of the individual into a fully realised human being.
 Its goals are freedom of action within one's own life and effectiveness for society.

-Linked to this was the confidence that education would lead to the perfection of the individual and society.
-In this way, he was able to assume constant progress.
+Connected to this was the belief that education would lead to the perfection of both the individual and society, creating the foundation for continuous progress.